 Monastery of St. John of the Cross

-Our Divine Office will be chanted in English for the most part except for some Gregorian chant which we will also promote during a high mass.
+Our Divine Office will be chanted in English for the most part except for some Gregorian chant which we will also be sung during a high mass.
 We follow the Traditional way of the Carmelite charism of St. Teresa of Jesus (Avila) and St. John of the Cross.
+Our liturgy is adapted to the simplicity of our life and the depth of our prayer.

 The Monastery is located on sixty acres of land on the Saskatchewan prairies.
 It includes a large chapel which has recently been completely renovated.
 The chapel is dedicated to Mary, Mother of Divine Grace.
 At the present time, the chapel is open only when there is mass scheduled, and the monastery will be open to visitors on designated days to be announced at a later date.